ethjs/examples/README.md

 This is a small set of dApps using `web3.js`.

-All listed examples on the hosted [landingpage](http://example-dapps.lukso.tech/accounts-dapp) also feature other repositories that connect to the LUKSO L16 testnetwork.
+All listed examples on the hosted [landingpage](http://example-dapps.lukso.tech/accounts-dapp) also feature other repositories that connect to the LUKSO L14 or L16 testnetworks.
 This is meant to get you up and running with the [Universal Profile Extension](https://docs.lukso.tech/guides/universal-profile/browser-extension/install-browser-extension) but also works using the [MetaMask](https://metamask.io/) by having less convenience.

 ## Libraries